denisdbell/nursejobs/README.md

 ```
 # Running the application

 To run the application execute the following commands:

-**Note: You will need the latest version of docker and docker-compose installed execute these commands**

 1. Copy the docker-compose.yml file to a directory of your choice:
 ```